bi-labor/es-mssql/docs/mssql/index.md

 # Microsoft SQL Server Business Intelligence

 This laboratory's goal is to practice the usage of Microsoft SQL Server products in business intelligence scenarios.
-Through the exercises, you will familiarize yourself with the usage of Microsoft SQL Server as a data warehouse, Integration Services as an ETL tool, and Reporting Services for report generation.
+Through the exercises, you will familiarize yourself with Microsoft SQL Server's usage as a data warehouse, Integration Services as an ETL tool, and Reporting Services for report generation.

 ## Pre-requisites